 Five years later, on Feb.
 17, 1968, Chico Maki scored his first career hat trick and added an assist in a 7-4 road win in Detroit.
 Hull had another big game with four assists.

-On this date in 1987, Bob Murray, the current general manager of the Anaheim Ducks, appeared in his 860th NHL game.
+On this date in 1987, Bob Murray, the former long-time general manager of the Anaheim Ducks, appeared in his 860th NHL game.
 This set a record for most games played by a defenseman in franchise history.
 However, the Blackhawks dropped a 5-4 decision on home ice to the Hartford Whalers.

 A decade later, on Feb.
 17, 1997, defenseman Gary Suter had an assist, during a 4-2 to loss to the St. Louis Blues, to give him 700 in his career.